wradlib/wradlib/doc/source/gettingstarted.rst

 Installing Manually
 ^^^^^^^^^^^^^^^^^^^^

-This way no dependency checking is done and you need to make sure that all dependencies (see below) are met, yourself.
+This way no dependency checking is done and you need to make sure yourself that all dependencies (see below) are met.

 `Download the source <http://bitbucket.org/wradlib/wradlib/get/default.zip>`_, unpack, go to the directory, where you unpacked the files and run: